 - Whether you have Southwest elite status

-- When you checked in for your flight
+When you check in for your flight

-1. Type of Ticket
+Type of ticket

 If you purchase a Business Select ticket (Southwest’s business fare), you are guaranteed to be in the A 1 to 15 boarding zone, which improves your seat selection since you will be boarding nearly first (after pre-boarding).